Complaint Filed Against A Nurse In Texas

 It might seem like a complaint and/or investigation is “no big deal,” and you might hope for the best outcome.
 But disciplinary sanctions could impact not only your nursing license, but also your nursing career for years to come.

 Please don’t hesitate to call us and talk about your situation – that’s why we offer a free consult!

 For information about complaints and allegations, or to schedule a free consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

-Please note: Before becoming a lawyer, Kevin Keaney earned his BSN from the School of Nursing at the University of Texas at Austin and worked as a nurse for six years.
+Please make note: Before becoming a lawyer, Kevin Keaney earned his BSN from the School of Nursing at the University of Texas at Austin and worked as a nurse for four years.
 He now has more than 30 years experience as an attorney and is licensed to practice law in Texas, Oregon, and Washington.
 He’s a member of the American Association of Nurse Attorneys (TAANA).